orbs-network/orbs-spec/behaviors/services/block-storage.md

 * Check the block's `state_diff_hash`:
   * Calculate the hash of the block's state diff and verify the hash in the header.

-* Note: The logic up to here appears in `ConsensusAlgo` and should probably be extracted to avoid duplication.
+*Note: The logic up to here also appears in `ConsensusAlgo` and should probably be extracted to avoid duplication.*

 #### Check the block consensus
 * Check consensus of the Transactions block header by calling `ConsensusAlgo.AcknowledgeTransactionsBlockConsensus`.